vlourme/vintedpy/README.md

+> **Important notice:** Stop sending me emails to fix the project.
+This project is now archived.

 # Vinted Alerting Bot

 I decided to open-source by Vinted alerting bot.
 This bot will inform you via Discord message when new articles that correspond to your criteria are posted on Vinted.